Time-Varyingness in Auction Breaks Revenue Equivalence: Preliminary: Static Environment

-Auctions consider $n\in\mathbb{N}$ bidders, labelled as $i\in\{1,\cdots, n\}$, in general.
-An item is offered to the bidders every time, and its value is $v_i>0$ for bidder $i$.
-Each bidder independently determines the bidding $b_i$ to the item.
+Auction theory considers $n\in\mathbb{N}$ bidders, labeled as $i\in\{1,\cdots, n\}$, in general.
+An item is offered to the bidders every time, and its value is $v_{i}>0$ for bidder $i$.
+Each bidder independently determines the bidding $b_{i}$ for the item.
 The bidder who bids the highest price receives the item.
 However, its payment depends on the type of auction.
 This study considers two representative types: first-price and second-price auctions.
-In the former, the payment is the first price ($f^{\fst}=\max_{j}b_{j}=b_i$), i.e., the bidding of the winner.
-In the latter, the payment is the second price ($f^{\snd}=\max_{j\neq i}b_j$), i.e., the maximum bidding of the others than the winner.
+In the former, the payment is the first price ($b^{\fst}=\max_{j}b_{j}=b_{i}$), i.e., the bidding of the winner.
+In the latter, the payment is the second price ($b^{\snd}=\max_{j\neq i}b_{j}$), i.e., the maximum bidding of those other than the winner.
 Thus, the payoffs of first-price and second-price auctions are